 Anime & Manga

 - DearS has the eponymous aliens, who imprint themselves on a master and follow their every whim.
 They are very Genre Savvy about it, though.
 While they try to become servants to humans, they're well aware that slavery is generally looked down upon on Earth, so they hide this while making first contact and go about enslaving themselves to humans very, very discreetly.

 - Megalomania: The demihumans were created to be servants to the humans, but were treated more like slaves.
 They ended up rebelling against them and gaining their freedom, but they are still treated as third-rate citizens at best.

-- Bleach: The Quincies are split into two groups, the Echt and the Gemischt.
-The Echt boast pure blood lineage and possess certain powers at birth without even having to learn them.
-The Gemischt are Quincies with impure blood who have to learn Quincy techniques from scratch instead of being born with innate powers.
-They are either mixed-blood Quincies or Quincies who come from Echt lineages that have become Hollow-tainted.
-The Gemischt act as servants and bodyguards to the Echt who are, to all intents and purposes, Blue Blood Quincies who do not fight on the front lines until their Gemischt servants have already fought and fallen in battle.
-Examples of Echt Quincies include Souken and Ryuuken Ishida.
-However, because Ryuuken married a Gemischt woman, Uryuu Ishida is technically Gemischt.
-This is likely the reason Ryuuken dismisses Uryuu's claim to be the "Last Quincy".
+- Bleach: The Quincies are split into Echt and Gemischt.
+The Echt boast pure blood lineage and possess certain innate powers at birth.
+The Gemischt have impure blood and therefore have to learn all Quincy techniques from scratch.
+They also include Quincies from Hollow-tainted Echt lineages.
+Gemischt act as servants and bodyguards to the Blue Blood Echt, fighting on the front lines to protect the Echt from taint.
+Echt only enter battle once both Shinigami and Gemischt have fallen.
+Echt Quincies include Souken and Ryuuken Ishida but Ryuuken married his Gemischt bodyguard, resulting in Uryuu Ishida being Gemischt instead of Echt.

 - The Zentraedi of Super Dimension Fortress Macross were created by the Protoculture because the latter did not want to bloody their own hands with war.
 Therefore all Protoculture wars were fought by the Zentraedi, who were raised without exposure to entertainment or culture of any kind, devoting 100% of their time to war.
 The Protoculture were Genre Savvy enough to put a mental block in the Zentraedi to prevent them from attacking their masters, but when circumstances forced them to remove this block to fight a very deadly enemy, they couldn't turn it back on, and the Zentraedi rebelled.